Residential Aged Care

 Basic Daily Care Fee

 Everyone pays this fee.
 It is set by the Government at 85% of the basic aged pension.
-It covers items such as your meals, laundry, cleaning and heating.
+It covers day-to-day care services in aged care.
 It is adjusted by the Government in March and September each year.
+As at 1 January 2026, the Basic Daily Care fee is $65.55 per day or $917.70 per fortnight.

 You can get an estimate of how much you would pay towards your fees from the My Aged Care ‘Fee Estimator’.